 – Construction of dignified concrete block houses

-– Construction of community buildings (schools, clinics, and community centers)
+– Construction of community buildings: schools, clinics, and community centers

-– Our thorough 4-year follow up program
+– A thorough 4-year follow-up program

-– Our stove and water filter program
+– A healthy stove and water filtration program

 Poverty in Guatemala